 To validate the effectiveness of the proposed approach, the following benchmark schemes are considered for comparison.
-In what follows, we denote the proposed FSTAR-RIS-aided optimization framework as \textbf{F-STAR}, which will be consistently used as its label in all subsequent figures and discussions.
+In what follows, we denote the proposed FIRES-aided optimization framework as \textbf{FIRES}, which will be consistently used as its label in all subsequent figures and discussions.

-\begin{itemize} \item \textbf{T-STAR:} STAR-RIS elements are uniformly distributed over a fixed surface without position optimization.
-All other settings, including beamforming and coefficient design, are the same as in the proposed method.
+\begin{itemize} \item \textbf{STAR:} {Conventional STAR-RIS elements are uniformly distributed over a fixed surface without position optimization, which represents a special case of the proposed framework when the FIRES element positions are fixed.
+All other settings, including the BS beamforming and the transmission/reflection coefficient design, are identical to those in the proposed method.}

-\item \textbf{D-F-STAR:} STAR-RIS elements are selected from a discrete candidate set with spacing satisfying the minimum distance constraint.
+\item \textbf{D-FIRES:} FIRES elements are selected from a discrete candidate set with spacing satisfying the minimum distance constraint.
 A greedy search is used to sequentially place elements for maximum objective gain.
 Other configurations remain unchanged.

-\item \textbf{T-STAR (OMA):} This scheme adopts OMA instead of NOMA, while all other procedures strictly follow the proposed algorithm.
+\item \textbf{STAR (OMA):} Conventional STAR-RIS operating with OMA instead of NOMA, while all other procedures strictly follow those of the proposed algorithm.

 \end{itemize}